PammyS/AI-LLM/README.md

 This project demonstrates:

-> How to build a **reliable, production-style backend system that integrates AI**, not just call an API.
+> How to build a **reliable, observable, and cost-aware production-style backend system that integrates AI**, not just call an API.